-The Victorian Government is upgrading the Ballarat line to deliver more trains and better punctuality and reliability for Melbourne's outer western suburbs, Melton, Bacchus Marsh, Ballan and Ballarat.
+The Victorian Government is upgrading the Ballarat line to deliver more trains and better reliability for Melbourne's outer western suburbs, Melton, Bacchus Marsh, Ballan and Ballarat.

 The Ballarat Line Upgrade includes:

-- additional platforms at Bacchus Marsh and Ballan stations, and extended platforms at Rockbank station with new pedestrian links between platforms
+- additional platforms at Bacchus Marsh and Ballan stations

 - a five kilometre passing loop at Ballan

-- a four kilometre passing loop near Bungaree which will make it possible to close the existing Bungaree loop and remove five level crossings
+- a four kilometre Spreadeagle passing loop, near Millbrook, making it possible to close the existing Bungaree loop and remove five level crossings

 - duplication of three kilometres of track east of Warrenheip Junction.